huggingface/blog/graphml-classification.md

 )
 ```

-It is also possible to create a new randomly initialized model to train from scratch either following the known parameters of a given checkpoint or by manually choosing them.
+It is also possible to create a new randomly initialized model to train from scratch, either following the known parameters of a given checkpoint or by manually choosing them.

 ### Training or fine-tuning
 For graph datasets, it is particularly important to play around with batch sizes and gradient accumulation steps to train on enough samples while avoiding out-of-memory errors.